tcoram/uforth/README.md

+# uForth has been superceded by ToolForth ([https://github.com/tcoram/toolboxforth])
 uForth is a highly portable ANSI Forth-like language.
 It can be easily ported to microcontrollers of all sizes.
 No dynamic memory allocation required.